Top 10 Best Minnesota Twins Players of All Time

 8 Torii Hunter

-As a member of those Twins, he played on 2 All-Star Games (2002 and 2007), and made that great 2002 ALL-Star Game catch robbing Barry Bonds of a home run, A Gold Glove winner 2001-2007 as a Twin, leading to Twins to 4 division titles in 5 years (2002-2006), in 2007 had a 23-game hitting streak and had 3 grand slams, and is a member of the Minnesota Twins Hall of Fame.
+As a member of the Twins, Torii played in two All-Star Games (2002 and 2007) and made that great 2002 All-Star Game catch, robbing Barry Bonds of a home run.
+He was a Gold Glove winner from 2001-2007 as a Twin, leading the Twins to four division titles in five years (2002-2006).
+In 2007, he had a 23-game hitting streak and three grand slams, and he is a member of the Minnesota Twins Hall of Fame.

 Its Joeysworld